Horse Behaviour Problems

 3. Give me some extra detail on your equine's behaviour.
 Write down in as much detail as you can, an account of all the issues you are having and send it to me via email.
 You can also send me videos of your equine on WhatsApp (07974 569407), but make sure you don't put you or your equine in harms' way with your filming.
 I'll believe you if he or she bites or puts you on the floor, you don't need to put you or your horse at risk to show me this.

 4. We meet!
 This will either be in person (subject to Covid 19 regulations) or virtually in a Zoom meeting.
-Zoom meetings are really useful for getting the ball rolling for me to take your equine's case history, understand how and why they feel, think and behave, and get you started with the behaviour plan.
-In simpler cases the first meeting takes an hour, where the case is more complex we will spend up to two hours making sure that we leave no stone unturned and that all the important details are understood and accounted for.
+Zoom meetings are really useful for getting the ball rolling for me to take your equine's case history, understand how and why they feel, think and behave, and set up your bespoke behaviour plan.

 I visit horse and owner (and anyone else involved in the care&/training of the horse who would like to be present) and formalise my assessment of the problem behaviour; by working up as full and accurate a diagnosis of the specific problem as possible.
 I want to make sure I properly understand the horse’s motivation, predispositions and factors that initiated and maintain the current problem.
 This way I can tailor the most appropriate and effective behaviour modification plan with you.
 This may involve management changes and/or specific remedial training depending on the case.